-Every October, over 1.5 million students take the PSAT/NMSQT.
+Every October, over 1.5 million students are taking the PSAT/NMSQT.
 In addition to being the Preliminary SAT, it is also the National Merit Scholarship Qualifying Test.

 Some key things to know about this test: